New lockdowns in Europe as COVID-19 cases skyrocket; Pakistan's PM tests positive | ExBulletin

 Poland is taking its measures one step further and embarking on a three-week nationwide lockdown on Saturday after cases jumped 44% week-to-week.
 Health officials attribute the recent spike to the British coronavirus variant, according to the country’s Department of Health.

-“The main reason for the development of this situation and its acceleration is the British mutation of the coronavirus,” Polish Minister of Health Adam Niedzielski said on Wednesday.
+“The main reason for the development of this situation and its acceleration is the British mutation of the coronavirus,” said Polish Minister of Health Adam Niedzielski told reporters Wednesday.

 Under the country’s lockdown rules, only essential businesses such as grocery stores and pharmacies will remain open.
 The country will also cancel all in-person classes and revert to online training during the lockdown.